-- One original (single-sided) and three copies (double-sided) by the deadline date to the Research Office, Incentive Programs, A312 Kerr Administration Building.
+- One original (single-sided) by the deadline date to the Research Office, Incentive Programs, A312 Kerr Administration Building.

-Incomplete proposals and proposals not following the guidelines (including itemization, justification, font size, spacing and page limits) will not be considered for funding.
+Incomplete proposals and proposals NOT following the guidelines (including itemization, justification, font size, spacing and page limits) will not be considered for funding.

 All application materials, including supporting documentation, must be received in the Research Office, Incentive Programs, A312 Kerr Administration Building, by the deadline indicated at the top of this page.

 The Research Office, Incentive Programs reviews all proposals for eligibility.
 Incomplete proposals and proposals not following the guidelines (including itemization, justification, font size, spacing and page limits) will NOT be considered for funding.
 Requests that qualify are then given to the URISC Advisory Panel for competitive review and evaluation.
 The URISC Advisory Panel provides a prioritized list of recommendations for funding to the Vice President for Research based on the quality of the proposals as reflected in the review criteria.
 The Vice President for Research will make award decisions based on available funds.